colod/RepData_PeerAssessment1/PA1_template.md

 activity2<-activity
 activity2[which(is.na(activity2$steps)),1]<-meanperinterval
 ```
 This shows a histogram of the total steps per day in the imputed dataset.
-The 8 days that were zero are now moved from the 0 to 5,000 bin to the 10,000 to 15,000 steps per day bin.
+The 8 days that were zero are now moved from the 0 to 5,000 bin to the 10,000 to 15,000 steps per day bin as expected.

 ```r
 dailytotals2<-data.frame(levels(factor(activity2$date)), tapply(activity2$steps, activity2$date, sum, na.rm=T))